dinozzzzzawrik/tgsa-bot/README.md

 You can get help using issues:

-Report bugs, request new features or ask questions by `creating an issue <https://github.com/dinozzzzzawrik/tgsa-bot/issues/new>`.
+Report bugs, request new features or ask questions by `creating an issue`

 ============
 Contributing
 ============

-Contributions of all sizes are welcome.
+Contributions of all sizes are welcome